Nike-Inc/dynamo-arc/README.md

 })
 ```

 The configuration for the *dynamo client's* `dynamoConfig` is passed to [Dynamo Butter](https://github.com/Nike-Inc/dynamo-butter) using the [Configuration-Passthrough Mode](https://github.com/Nike-Inc/dynamo-butter#configuration-passthrough-mode).
 Use the same values you would use for the *DynamoDB DocumentClient*.
+The optional `butterConfig` prop can be used to control the second config parameter to Dynamo Butter; this is most useful for disabling keep alive.

 The only required property for the `tableConfig` is the `tableName`, which is the full name of the Dynamo table.
 The other fields are optional with default values.